-On December 2, 2022, the Company closed an option agreement (the "Midland Option") with Midland Exploration Inc. ("Midland") to acquire a maximum 85% interest in potential LCT mineralization of the Mythril and Elrond properties (the "Midland Properties"), located in the James Bay region of Québec.
-The Midland Properties are adjacent to Patriot Battery Metals' Corvette Project and contains a total of 514 claims (26,290 ha).
+On November 22, 2022, the Company signed an option agreement (the "Midland Option") with Midland Exploration Inc. ("Midland") to acquire a maximum 85% interest in potential LCT mineralization of the Mythril and Elrond properties (the "Midland Properties"), located in the James Bay region of Québec and are adjacent to Patriot Battery Metals' Corvette Project.